michael-sumner/go-make-things/content/articles/2020/2020-05-15-serializing-form-data-with-the-vanilla-js-formdata-object.md

 ## Browser compatibility

 The `FormData()` constructor works in all modern browsers, and IE10 and above.
 Unfortunately, *iterators* and the `for...of` method do not work in IE at all, and cannot be polyfilled.

+Similarly, the `Object.fromEntries()` method also does not work in IE.

 Next week, we'll look at some more backwards compatible ways to serialize form data into arrays, objects, and search parameter strings.